-A wagon with the portrait of Vladimir Lenin on the front and a huge, white statue of the Soviet Union’s leader Joseph Stalin on the top is rolling through the Red Square.
+A WAGON WITH A PORTRAIT OF VLADIMIR LENIN on the front and a huge, white statue of the Soviet Union’s leader Joseph Stalin on the top is rolling through the Red Square.
 Behind the wagon are some of the Soviet Union’s greatest athletes, marching in front of a cheering crowd and the “greatest friend of Soviet physical culture, the dear leader and beloved teacher” Joseph Stalin himself.

 The Physical Culture Day was an annual tradition in the Soviet Union, introduced in 1931, and it was staged and celebrated in all of the USSR’s major cities, where both male and female athletes from the various sports organizations paraded their skills and their support to the leadership.
 At Red Square, ten thousand lucky people had been squeezed into the stands to watch the parade together with the Soviet officials.